dockstore/dockstore/faq.md

 The Dockstore CLI has utilities to generate JSON parameter files from entries on Dockstore (`dockstore tool convert`).

 When launching tools, the Dockstore CLI makes it easy to specify entries from Dockstore.
 We can also provision input and output files using HTTP, FTP, and S3.
 We also have preliminary support for [Synapse](https://www.synapse.org/) and the [ICGC Storage client](http://docs.icgc.org/cloud/guide/#storage-client-usage).
-Please see [file provisioning plugins](https://github.com/ga4gh/dockstore/tree/develop/dockstore-file-plugin-parent) to get more information on these two file transfer sources.
+Please see [file provisioning plugins](https://github.com/ga4gh/dockstore/tree/develop/dockstore-file-plugin-parent) for more information on these two file transfer sources.

 ## What environment do you test tools in?